polkadot-fellows/RFCs/text/introduce-xcq.md

      Results are SCALE-encoded bytes, with the pointer address and length packed similarly to `host_call`.

 - Exported Functions:
    - `main`: The entry point of the XCQ program.
-It performs type checking and executes the query.
+It performs type checking, arguments and results passing and executes the query.

 ### XCQ Program Execution Flow